-After this a training contract must be completed, lasting two years if done full time or four years (on the basis of two and a half days per week) part time.
+On completion of the LPC, a training contract must be completed, lasting two years if done full time or four years (on the basis of two and a half days per week) part time.

-Once these requirements have been fulfilled and certified, you can apply to the Master of the Rolls to be "admitted to the Roll" ie join the list of all solicitors of the Supreme Court.
+Once these requirements have been fulfilled and certified, you can apply to the Master of the Rolls to be "admitted to the Roll" i.e. join the list of all solicitors of the Supreme Court.
 This will then allow you to apply for a practising certificate as a solicitor.

 The role of the solicitor

 Solicitors represent the largest sector in legal employment.
 In addition to the big national and international firms, there is a wealth of small to medium sized practices, at local, regional and national level.
 The variety of work will depend on the type of firm you choose to work for, but in general a solicitor will have excellent organisational, interpersonal and communication skills and a flair for problem-solving.

 The main working activities of a solicitor include:

 - Meeting clients (this may initially involve establishing whether the support or advice wanted can be provided)

 - Advising clients on the law and taking instructions

 - Drafting and reviewing documents and contracts and analysing information

 - Negotiating with clients or others